cortex-js/compute-engine/src/docs/guide-expressions.md

 - A partial result, i.e. the part that was successfully parsed.
 When an error expression is evaluated, its value is its first argument
 - A error code, as a string
-- An expression representing where the error occured, for example a LaTeX string representing where the LaTeX parsing failed.
+- An expression representing where the error occurred, for example a LaTeX string representing where the LaTeX parsing failed.

 ## Return Value Conventions